 We aim to carry out our business in a way that supports and respects the protection of international proclaimed human rights.
-We do not engage in or support the use of child labor and support the elimination of all forms of forced labor, as outlined in our Code of Conduct.
-We ensure that all our employees and hired workers, onshore and offshore, are working under conditions that meet the requirements set out in the International Labour Conventions and the Maritime Labour Conventions.
+We do not engage in or support the use of child labour and support the elimination of all forms of forced labour, as outlined in our Code of Conduct.
+We ensure that all our employees and hired workers, onshore and offshore, are working under conditions that meet the requirements set out in the International Labour Organization's Declaration on Fundamental Principles and Rights at Work, and the Maritime Labour Convention.
 Freedom of association and the right to collective bargaining is respected and outlined in our Code of Conduct.
-Furthermore, in 2023 the Company developed a Human Rights Policy that describes our approach to managing human risks in our operations.
+Furthermore, the Company has in place a Human Rights Policy and a Human Rights Due Diligence Procedure that describe our approach to managing human risks in our operations.

 Eidesvik considers it a competitive advantage to have a diverse team.
-Our Code of Conduct clearly state that we will not discriminate in hiring, compensation, access to training, promotion, termination, or retirement based on race, caste, national origin, religion, age, disability, gender, marital status, sexual orientation, union membership or political affiliation.
-We have a company Equality and Anti-Discrimination Policy in place, describing how all Eidesvik employees shall make active, targeted, and systematic efforts to promote equality.
+Our Code of Conduct clearly states that we will not discriminate in hiring, compensation, access to training, promotion, termination, or retirement based on race, caste, national origin, religion, age, disability, gender, marital status, sexual orientation, union membership or political affiliation.
+We have a Company Equality and Anti-Discrimination Policy in place, describing how all Eidesvik employees shall make active, targeted, and systematic efforts to promote equality.